SyndicateProtocol/syndicate-appchains/documentation/testnet/README.md

 - Docker version 28+
 - Access to pull `translator` and `mchain` images from `ghcr.io/syndicateprotocol/syndicate-appchains/` (private) registry
 - Access to Syndicate's sequencing json-rpc API, in order to forward `eth_sendRawTransaction` requests there
-- Ingestors running for the Settlement and Sequencing chains, see docs for running your own ingestors here
+- Ingestors running for the Settlement and Sequencing chains, docs provided at `./run-an-ingestor.md`

 ## Chain Config